saadxsaleem/Image-Alignment-and-OCR---Digital-Image-Processing/README.md

 3. Upload your document images via the web interface.
 4. The aligned images, filtered results, and extracted text files will be available for download.

-### Configuration

-- **Filters**: Adjust filter parameters in the Django admin interface or update settings in `settings.py`.
-- **OCR Settings**: Configure OCR settings in `ocr_config.py` or through the admin interface.

-## Contributing

-1. Fork the repository.
-2. Create a new branch:
-    ```bash
-    git checkout -b feature/YourFeature
-    ```
-3. Commit your changes:
-    ```bash
-    git commit -am 'Add new feature'
-    ```
-4. Push to the branch:
-    ```bash
-    git push origin feature/YourFeature
-    ```
-5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Special thanks to the open-source libraries and tools used in this project.
-- Credits to the contributors who provided feedback and suggestions.

 ---